Hocking College

-Hocking College is a public community college in Nelsonville, Ohio.
+Hocking College is a public community college in Nelsonville, Ohio, United States.
 The college offers more than 60 associate and vocational programs and is accredited by the Higher Learning Commission.
 The college was chartered in 1969 by the Ohio Board of Regents.

-Hocking has 3,474 students enrolled (78% of students are full-time).
+Hocking had 3,474 students enrolled (78% of students are full-time) in fall 2023.
 Its 2,300-acre campus is set in a rural setting and uses a semester-based academic calendar.
-Hocking's athletic teams are the Hawks.
-The college is a member of the National Junior College Athletics Association.
+Hocking's athletic teams are the Hawks and they play in the National Junior College Athletics Association.

 History

 Hocking College came into existence as the Tri-County Institute.
 In the 1960s, the need for a vocational school and technical college became apparent in Southeast Ohio through demographic studies and population surveys.
 The Tri-County Institute was built on the campus of the Tri-County Joint Vocational School with the schools sharing laboratory and service areas.
 Fall 1968 marked the opening of the institute with approximately 250 students and 28 instructors.
 In 1969, the Ohio Board of Regents granted a charter to the institute, and they were authorized to grant degrees in 13 technical programs.
 The first commencement took place in June 1970 with 117 graduates.

 In 1972, the official name of the school was changed to Hocking Technical College and 250 acres were purchased for new building and future development.
 In 1975, the college relocated its main campus to its current site on Hocking Parkway.
 The same year, residence halls opened on Hocking's campus, making it the only two-year school in Ohio to have college-owned residence halls available to its students.
 Hocking College was first accredited by the North Central Association of Colleges and Schools, Higher Learning Commission (HLC) in 1976.
-During the 1980s, Hocking College continued to grow and expand, establishing many sister-colleges worldwide, in places such as Taiwan, Japan and Jamaica.
 In 1990, the Perry Campus in New Lexington opened to serve the needs of Perry County residents.
 In 1991, the college's name officially changed for a second time to Hocking College.
-In 1997, the college purchased Lake Snowden in Albany, Ohio and in 1998 renamed it as the Lake Snowden Education and Recreation Park.
+In 1997, the college purchased Lake Snowden in Albany and in 1998 renamed it as the Lake Snowden Education and Recreation Park.

+In August 2008, the Ohio Auditor's office announced an audit of Hocking College to investigate possible financial irregularities.
+President John Light and his wife, senior vice president Roxanne DuVivier, were found to have taken money illegally from the college.
+They pled no contest to the charges, were fined, and ordered to pay restitution.
+Light was replaced by Ron Erickson, who was fired within a month for sending a campus-wide e-mail complaining about micromanagement by the board of trustees; he was reinstated three months later.